Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 - Random
     - `SelectWeight` : Weighted random
     - `NextSingle/Double` : Get a random float number in specific range
-- String
-    - `Interpolated` : provider a method for call extra constructors of `DefaultInterpolatedStringHandler`
 - Unsafe
     - `AsReadOnly` : Perform `Unsafe.As` for `ref readonly` variables